ekeilty17/ekeilty17.github.io/_posts/derivative-series/2022-01-01-introduction.md

 In the left definition, we fix coordinate $(a, f(a))$ and we consider the secant line from that point to the point $(x, f(x))$.
 Then, we take the limit as $(x, f(x))$ comes closer and closer to $(a, f(a))$.
 In the right definition, we fix coordinate $(x, f(x))$.
 Then, we consider another coordinate a small distance away $(x+h, f(x+h))$ and the corresponding secant line.
 We see what happens as $h$ approaches $0$, and thus the secant line becomes a tangent line.

 In practice, it turns out the right definition is easier to compute since we've decoupled the limit from the particular coordinate.
-Also, the limit of things approaching $0$ is simplier than approaching some arbitrary number $a$.
+Also, the limit of things approaching $0$ is simpler than approaching some arbitrary number $a$.

 <br>

 ## Limit Laws

 Limits have a precise and technical definition.
 However, I do not want to explain/prove this in the series.
 Thus, I will just assert these properties of limits, which we will use.
-Maybe I will prove them in another series.
+I prove these rigorously in my series on [limits and continuity](/blog/limits-and-continuity/).
+I will list the relevant laws here.

 Let $f$ and $g$ be functions.
 Let $c \in \mathbb{R}$ be any constant.